marcokuoni/public_doc/essays/6_hello_world_cpp_programm/README.md

 # "Hello World" C++ Program
 Is a simple C++ program, but how do you implement it so that it can be used in a web application as WebAssembly?
 This article will not delve into the details of C++ and `clang`, or compiling with `Makefile`.
 It is primarily about highlighting the key points to understand the interaction between C++, WebAssembly, and the web application.
+But if more explanation is desired here, gladly simply report.

 ## Program
+Here is the program `hello_world.cpp` all the rest you will find on the [GitHub](https://github.com/marcokuoni/public_doc/tree/main/essays/6_hello_world_cpp_programm)
 ```cpp
 #include "nanolibc/libc.h"